Summer Fun at Lakes

 Chickasaw National Recreation Area is an oasis in Oklahoma — an idyllic retreat just 90 miles from Oklahoma City or 140 miles north of Dallas, Texas.
 The lake is divided into two districts: the Platt Historic District and the Lake of the Arbuckles District where visitors can enjoy a variety of outdoor activities like swimming, boating, hiking and bicycling.
 Picnic areas and campgrounds offer a chance to reconnect with family and friends.

 Nearly 30 miles long and up to eight miles wide, Upper Klamath Lake is the largest freshwater body west of the Rocky Mountains; certainly the largest in Oregon.
 Fishing, wildlife viewing, canoeing, kayaking and charter tours provide abundant recreation opportunities along these scenic shores.
-The Upper Klamath National Wildlife Refuge protects habitat for more than ten species in this area and a canoe trail offers an excellent way to experience the refuge from the water.
+The Upper Klamath National Wildlife Refuge protects habitat for more than 10 species in this area and a 9.5-mile canoe trail offers an excellent way to experience the refuge from the water.
 In the spring and fall seasons, one to three million ducks, geese, swans and other migrating birds flock to this area as they journey along the Pacific Flyway.

 (Francis Marion Sumter/USFS)